mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 The main memory stores program data and instructions and has no side-effects---i.e. using load and store instructions on the main memory has no other observable effect than to read or write those values.
 Other address ranges may be mapped to various devices and can have side-effects.

-ISAs designed for running operating systems usually contain specifications for _memory virtualisation_.
+ISAs designed for running operating systems (OSs) usually contain specifications for _memory virtualisation_.
 Virtualised memory uses _virtual addresses_ and a _translation_ scheme to translate from these virtual addresses to the "real" physical addresses.
 This way, individual applications can access the same virtual address, but refer to different values.
 Thus, an operating system can, for example, start two instances of the same program without them interferring with each other's values.